tombrille/svelteplot/src/routes/features/scales/+page.md

 ### Bi-symmetrical log scales

-For input domains ranging multiple magnitudes above and below zero, the bi-symmertrical log scale may be useful.
+For input domains ranging multiple magnitudes above and below zero, the bi-symmetrical log scale may be useful.
 It can be controlled using the `constant` option.

 ```svelte live
 <script>